 • Participants can submit a film as an individual or group.
 If entered as a group, the prize will be split amongst the group members.
 A group lead will be responsible for receiving the full amount and splitting the award with team members.

 • Individuals/groups can submit one film per category.

 • Films should be appropriate for all audiences.

-• Films must be submitted on March 29, 2019, via the FilmFreeway submission site
+• Films must be submitted on April 23, 2021, via the FilmFreeway submission site.

-• Finalists are required to attend the award ceremony on May 24, 2019, at UCLA.
+• Finalists are required to attend the virtual award ceremony on June 11, 2021.

 • Entrants agree to not hold UCLA or GreenShorts liable for any intellectual property disputes and to comply with these rules and all copyright laws.